 This framework will help us continue making strides toward ensuring all Alabamians have the broadband connections they need and deserve.

 Cooperative and independent telcos connected more than 100,000 students in Alabama to broadband through Governor Kay Ivey’s ABC for Students program.
 That program has ended, but all participants are eligible for the new national Emergency Broadband Benefit (EBB) program.
 Visit the Emergency Broadband Benefit Program site to learn more and apply.

-The independent and cooperatively owned broadband providers participating in the program include:
+Alabama’s independent and cooperatively owned broadband companies: